Its-Alex/Its-Alex/README.md

 - By default, I tend to have high expectations, whether in reviews or during discussions.
 Feel free to bring it up to me, and I'll adjust to better fit the situation.
+- I have a strong focus on continuous improvement and am dedicated to resolving issues thoroughly.
+When I identify a problem, I bring it up frequently and am committed to seeing it through until it is fully resolved.
 - **You can feel safe debating with me**.
 I find that ideas improve by being examined from all angles.
 This does rely on us being able to have a safe debate.
 If something goes wrong, please let me know so I can try to fix it.